terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/SystemDate.txt

    * - Sr. No.
      - Description
    * - | (2)
-     - | Inject DateFactory in the class to be used.
+     - | Inject Date Factory in the class to be used.
    * - | (3)
-     - | Call the method that returns the class instance of the date to be used.
+     - | Call the method that returns the class instance of the date to be used
-       | In above example, fetch as the ``org.joda.time.DateTime`` instance.
+       | In above example \ ``org.joda.time.DateTime`` \ type instance is fetched.

 |

 Returning the fixed time fetched from DB
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use \ ``org.terasoluna.gfw.common.date.JdbcFixedDateFactory``\ .
-For details, refer to the following.
+Use \ ``org.terasoluna.gfw.common.date.jodatime.JdbcFixedJodaTimeDateFactory``\.

 **Bean definition file**

 .. code-block:: xml

-    <bean id="dateFactory" class="org.terasoluna.gfw.common.date.JdbcFixedDateFactory" >  <!-- (1) -->
+    <bean id="dateFactory" class="org.terasoluna.gfw.common.date.jodatime.JdbcFixedJodaTimeDateFactory" >  <!-- (1) -->
         <property name="dataSource" ref="dataSource" />  <!-- (2) -->
         <property name="currentTimestampQuery" value="SELECT now FROM system_date" />  <!-- (3) -->
     </bean>